Re-design and Extend

 - An analysis of the results of the evaluation

-- Evidence that construction has started on the physical visualizations
+- Evidence that construction has started on the physical prototype

 Final Deliverables

 - As always: Your group’s design reflection as a blog post on Medium.
-You WILL need a demo video that demonstrates how to interact with your physical visualizations (physicalizations).
-Specifically, you should point out any accessibility features that you included in your design.
+You WILL need a demo video that demonstrates how to interact with your physical prototype.
+Specifically, you should point out any changes you made, as a result of feedback in the evaluation and any accessibility features that you included in your design.

-- Post the link of each blog post along with the names of your group members on our Slack channel for
+- Submit the link of each blog post along with the names of your group members to Moodle.

 Grading: Grading will be based on the design rubric.